Uttru/MasterClass/exams/strawberry/README (8).md

 No one I think is in my tree
 I mean it must be high or low
-That is you cannot, you know, tune in, but it is all right That is I think it is not too bad...
+That is you cannot, you know, tune in, but it is all right That is I think it is not too bad....

 Let me take you down, because I am going to
 Strawberry Fields